alramadona/FEWD5-FeedReader/README.md

     * is hidden by default
     * visibility changes when the menu icon is clicked
 * Initial Entries
-    * loaded with at least one entry element within the feed container
+    * be loaded with at least one entry element within the feed container
 * New Feed Selection
     * the content changes when a new feed is loaded